teancom/codex/aws.md

 $ make deploy
 ```

-**TODO:** Create the `ccdb` and `uaadb` databases inside the RDS Instance.
+**TODO:** Create the `ccdb`,`uaadb` and `diegodb` databases inside the RDS Instance.

-We will manually create uaadb and ccdb for now.
+We will manually create uaadb, ccdb and diegodb for now.
 First, connect to your PostgreSql database using the following command.

 ```
 psql postgres://cfdbadmin:your_password@your_rds_instance_endpoint:5432/postgres
 ```

-Then run `create database uaadb` and `create database ccdb`.
-You also need to `create extension citext` on both of your databases.
+Then run `create database uaadb`, `create database ccdb` and `create database diegodb`.
+You also need to `create extension citext` on all of your databases.

-Now that we have RDS instance and `ccdb` and `uaadb` databases created inside it, lets refer to them in our `properties.yml` file:
+Now that we have RDS instance and `ccdb`, `uaadb` and `diegodb` databases created inside it, lets refer to them in our `properties.yml` file:

 ```
 cat properties.yml